 Registration begins in early September each year; programs take place from November through March.
 Schools must have video conferencing capability to dial the park's IP address at the scheduled time, or they can participate online via Skype.

-Download the Distance Learning program registration form: as a PDF File --- as a JPG Photo File
+Download Distance Learning program registration form: as a PDF File - as JPG Photo File

 Please have your students prepare thoughtful questions prior to your scheduled program.
 Questions can be emailed in advance.